The Next Alexa? Surfing the IP Challenges for Artificial Intelligence

 Therefore, even if you win a case, you could still face cost penalties.

 Many people do not realise that mediation is a successful alternative to litigation and resolves disputes in a great many cases.
 With such a high success rate mediation should be seriously considered.

 The basic idea is an independent third party assists:

 Mediators are often, but not always, trained lawyers.
-For example consider a banking dispute.
-Here an active or retired banker with appropriate mediation training and experience, might be ideal.
+For example consider a shareholder dispute.
+Here an active or retired commercial solicitor with appropriate mediation training and experience might be ideal.